Pwd9000-ML/blog-devto/posts/2022-DevOps-Terraform-Dynamic-Variables/DevOps-Terraform-Dynamic-Variables.md

 In todays tutorial we will look at an interesting use case example whereby we will be creating a dynamic Terraform variable using [locals](https://www.terraform.io/language/values/locals) and a [for loop](https://www.terraform.io/language/expressions/for).

 Let's take a moment to talk about the use case before going into the code.
-In today's tutorial we will use Terraform to build the following:
+We will use Terraform to build the following:

 - Resource Group
 - Virtual network